MultisampledNight/configs/README.md

 Afterwards, run `sudo nixos-rebuild switch`, and you're good to go!

-If you don't have a running NixOS installation, you can set up a minimal one with only bootloader, and then run the same inside of its chroot with `nixos-enter`.
+If you don't have a running NixOS installation, you can set up a minimal one with only the bootloader, and then run the same inside of its chroot with `nixos-enter`.